Blackboard Resources for Faculty

 We use Blackboard SaaS, Ultra Course View as our LMS.
 If you are not familiar with the Blackboard Ultra platform, you can find some helpful information to get you started setting up your classes using these links:

-- CTL solution article: New Faculty Resources for Blackboard
+- CTL solution article: TCSG Blackboard Ultra Faculty Support Articles

 Training Resources